tatsumoto-ren/tatsumoto-ren.github.io/blog/passive-listening.md

-To get `impd`, install the [impd-git](https://aur.archlinux.org/packages/impd-git/) AUR package or follow the installation steps on Github.
+To get `impd`, install the [impd-git](https://aur.archlinux.org/packages/impd-git/) AUR package or follow the installation steps on GitHub.

 ```
 $ trizen -S impd-git # or yay